hidefromkgb/DPengine/readme.md

 written in C and GLSL and focused on performance.
 Don\`t trust GitHub if it shows ObjC in the list of used languages, it\`s pure C.

+**[WARNING:]** This repo contains submodules (core/gif/load/, core/ogl/load/, macos/load/), so don\`t forget to specify `--recursive` when doing a `git clone`!
+As for GitHub ZIP downloader, unfortunately it still [doesn\`t support](https://stackoverflow.com/q/12936014) submodules as of now, so downloading a ZIP instead of cloning yields an incomplete copy.

 Win32 GUI (as seen on Windows 98 SE):
 ![Win32](https://www.ponychan.net/fan/src/1466830858097.png)